jewettaij/visfd/doc/doc_filter_mrc.md

  or by using the "crop_mrc" program distributed with *visfd*.)

-Make sure clustering was successful *before* attempting to close holes in the surface using *PoissonRecon*.
+Make sure clustering was successful *before* attempting to close holes in the surface using programs like *meshlab* or *PoissonRecon*.

 *(Note: The "-connect" and *-cts*, *-ctn*, *-cvs*, *-cvn* arguments